Illustration of a storefront showing different product prices per user role

 When a user logs into their account on your WooCommerce site, they will see the correct pricing for their role.
 They will also see any additional messages that you set up for them, such as product page content or a cart notice.

-WooCommerce role-based pricing plugin cart notice
+WooCommerce cart with a role-based pricing notice for Silver Members

 Of course, users with another role (or logged out users and guests) will continue to see your regular pricing.
 Only logged in users with the correct roles will ever know that your WooCommerce store offers role-based pricing 🤫